-The importance of dental health in companion animals cannot be over-emphasized.
-Just like people, pets develop plaque and tartar which can lead to dental disease and infection.
-If left untreated, dental disease can wreak havoc on your pet’s entire body, even shortening his or her life.
-At Ponemah Veterinary Hospital we take the oral healthcare of our pets seriously and as such, we offer a wide range of state-of-the-art veterinary dental care services.
+The importance of dental health cannot be over-emphasized.
+Like people, pets develop plaque and tartar which leads to disease and infection.
+Untreated, this affects the entire body lowering quality of life.
+We take the oral healthcare of our patients very seriously and offer a wide range of state-of-the-art dental services.

 Our Doctors Are Well Trained…..

-Dr. Jennifer Edwards has extensive dental experience and has obtained advanced dental training including study with a board certified dental specialist in Colorado.
-This training not only solidified her knowledge & dental techniques but she also received training in the use of more advanced techniques such as bonded sealants.
-She is proud of her dental skills but will happily also offer a referral if your pet's condition requires treatment by a specialist.
+Dr. Jennifer Edwards has extensive dental experience and has obtained advanced training including study with a board certified dental specialist.
+This training solidified her knowledge & techniques as well as gave her more advanced techniques such as bonded sealants.
+She is regarded as one of the more highly trained general practitioners in dentistry in our area.
+When needed she is also happy to offer a referral if your pet’s condition requires treatment by a specialist.

-Pet dental disease hurts but our beloved pets cannot tell us when they have dental pain.
+Dental disease is painful but our beloved pets cannot tell us.
 Over 50% of pets over the age of 5 have painful dental disease and 95% of these pets will show NO clinical signs.
-They will continue to eat, they won't drool, won't have swelling, won't paw at their face or say "ouch".
-However, once we deal with the painful condition, we frequently have pet parents report an energy and interaction they have not seen in their pet in a long time.
+Their owners have no idea.
+However, once we treat them, we often have pet parents report an energy and interaction they have not seen in a very long time.

-Pets should receive a dental examination at least once a year during their wellness visit.
-This can help identify obvious dental problems such as fractured teeth, tartar, or loose teeth.
-However, most dental disease is hidden under the gumline so we recommend that pets have a thorough dental evaluation including x-rays under anesthesia every few years depending on their oral health.
-At that time the teeth will be thoroughly examined, cleaned and polished.
-We utilize a high quality ultrasonic scaler which allows us to scale under the gumline safely and more effectively than traditional hand scaling.
+A visual dental exam should be done at least once a year during the wellness visit.
+With knowledgable eyes, this can identify some dental problems such as fractured teeth, tartar, or loose teeth.
+However, most dental disease is hidden so it is also important to have a thorough dental evaluation including x-rays under anesthesia.
+The teeth can be examined more thoroughly than when awake and they are cleaned and polished.
+We use a high quality ultrasonic scaler which allows us to scale under the gum line safely and more effectively than traditional hand scaling.

-Dental X-Rays Are Essential, Full Mouth Every Time.....
+Dental X-Rays Are Essential….
+Not optional, not as needed – Full Mouth Every Time!

-We utilize digital dental radiography to assess teeth for hidden problems such as abscesses, bone loss, or tooth resorption.
-Dental x-rays are a standard part of all of our dental assessments and cleanings because our pets cannot tell us where there problem is.
-Over 80% of dental disease is under the gum line and is not visible on examination.
+We use digital radiography to assess teeth for disease such as abscess, bone loss, fracture or tooth resorption.
+X-rays are an included part of every one of our dental procedures because otherwise we have no idea if disease is present.
+Over 80% of dental disease is hidden under the gum line and not visible.
 We often find painful dental disease that would have gone untreated if dental x-rays had not been done.